Skip to content

 Caramel Turtle Cookie Recipe

-We created this recipe to use up leftover candy, using our basic chocolate chip cookie recipe.
+We created this recipe to use up leftover candy, using our master cookie recipe.
 Instead of chocolate chips, we chopped up some leftover chocolate covered caramel turtles.

 A caramel turtle is a candy made of caramel, chocolate, and pecans, shaped like a turtle.
 It is a sweet, nutty candy that is popular during the holiday season.